byu-oit/handel/docs/supported-services/beanstalk.rst

      - No
      -
      - Any user-specified environment variables to inject in the application.
-   * - dns
-     - List<:ref:`route53zone-records`>
-     - No
-     -
-     - DNS records to create and associate with the load balancer for this application.
    * - tags
      - :ref:`beanstalk-tags`
      - No